Second Charge Bridging Loans

 Next Steps

 If you are considering a second charge bridging loan, speak to a specialist early.
-Early structuring helps avoid delays, unnecessary cost and failed exits.
+This helps you avoid delays, unnecessary cost and weak exits.

-A second charge bridging loan is registered behind the existing mortgage.
-For background on how property charges are recorded, see HM Land Registry guidance on property charges.
+Finally, for background on how property charges are recorded, see HM Land Registry guidance on property charges

 Useful Links